Hot Jupiters are Inflated Primarily by Shallow Heating: Results and Discussion

 The high intrinsic luminosity reduction factor we find is best explained by predominantly shallow heating (near the surface, rather than the deep interior).
-The proposed hot Jupiter heating mechanisms that would cause shallow heating, including Ohmic dissipation \citep{Batygin2010, Batygin2011}, turbulent mixing \citep{Youdin2010}, and longitudinal advection \citep{Tremblin2017} preferentially occur near radiative-convective boundary.
-While a larger-than-expected opacity in the shallow interior \citep{Burrows2003} may also contribute, the extent to which our hot Jupiters' radii are inflated at the population level indicates that this explanation alone is insufficient.
+The proposed hot Jupiter heating mechanisms that would cause shallow heating, including Ohmic dissipation \citep{Batygin2010, Batygin2011}, turbulent mixing \citep{Youdin2010}, and longitudinal advection \citep{Tremblin2017} preferentially occur near the radiative--convective boundary (RCB).
+The exact location of this heating with respect to the RCB is only of minor importance; while shallow heating mechanisms that operate above it can delay cooling by shifting it deeper into the interior \citep[e.g.,][]{Youdin2010}, very shallow heating cannot cause reinflation on main sequence or post-main sequence timescales \citep{Komacek2020} and is unable to significantly delay cooling \citep{Spiegel13}.
+While a larger-than-expected opacity in the shallow interior \citep{Burrows2003, Burrows07} may also contribute, the extent to which our hot Jupiters' radii are inflated at the population level indicates that this explanation alone is insufficient.
 Similarly, strong compositional gradients \citep[e.g.,][]{Chabrier2007, Leconte2012} would be insufficient, as neither they nor enhanced opacities could explain the flux-heating relation of \citet{Thorngren2018}.
 As a result, while we cannot definitively rule out these alternatives entirely, they can only be minor contributions compared to shallow heating mechanisms.

 Our results strongly exclude $f_{\text{L}}=1$, meaning some delay is required to explain the larger radii of young hot Jupiters.
 On the other hand, exclusively delayed cooling effects from shallow heating would not reinflate planets as seen in hot Jupiters orbiting main sequence \citep{Hartman2016} and evolved \citep{Grunblatt2016, Grunblatt2017} stars.
-The values of $f_{\text{L}}$ our model prefers, a few percent of standard cooling rates, instead balance the need for both inflated young hot Jupiters and reinflation of older ones.
-This resolves the tension between the deep heating models of \citet{Thorngren2018} and the delayed cooling seen in \citet{Thorngren2021}.
+Our model's preferred values of $f_{\text{L}}$, a few percent of standard cooling rates, is able to reinflate hot Jupiters with over an order of magnitude less deep heating power than the amount predicted by simpler hot Jupiter anomalous heating models.
+This balances the need for both inflated young hot Jupiters and reinflation of older ones, resolving the tension between the deep heating models of \citet{Thorngren2018} and the delayed cooling seen in \citet{Thorngren2021}.
+It may also ease the tension between deep heating models and the observed population \citep[e.g.,][in the case of tidal dissipation]{Leconte2010, Yee25}, as much less heating of this kind is necessary to produce the same effect.